 Before increasing your rent, the first thing to do is to take a look at your state and local rental laws and restrictions.

-For example, in New York City laws passed in June 2019 bring back rent control, which limits when and how much a landlord can raise their rent.
-Earlier in the year, Oregon passed statewide rent control laws that limit rent increases to 7 percent per year, plus the rate of inflation.
+For example, in June 2019, New York City laws passed to bring back rent control, which limits when and how much a landlord can raise their rent.
+In that same year, Oregon passed statewide rent control laws that limit rent increases to 7 percent per year, plus the rate of inflation.